aleontiev/dj/README.md

 * Building and running the project
 * Generating new code stubs

-The Python distribution ecosystem is an uncertain and segmented experience, especially for newcomers.
+The Python distribution ecosystem often provides an uncertain and segmented experience, especially for newcomers.
 There are too many options, they don't integrate well, and they don't provide complete functionality.

 For example, the typical development environment might use `pyenv` to control the Python runtime version, `virtualenv` to isolate the project's dependencies, `pip` and `setuptools` to specify dependencies, `django-admin` to initialize a project, `manage.py` within the virtual environment to run commands, and a `Makefile` to wrap all of these tools.